The Symptoms: High-RPM Idle and "Service Engine Soon" Light

 WARNING: It is highly recommended to either replace the PCV right away or do it last.
 Do not leave the PCV valve detached while removing the engine coolant hose.
 While it would be difficult to get coolant into the small hose, it is possible.
 So just avoid the risk by doing the PCV as the very first step or the last one.

-Step 1: Removing the Throttle Body Air Cover
+Step 1: Remove the Throttle Body Air Cover

 The throttle body air cover has three connection points: 1) a hand-turned knob to the rear, (2) a screw-clamp, and (3) to the front of the engine it hooks under the front of the throttle body.